adenis033/FlexiDrive/README.md

 ## Project Description
 FlexiDrive is a professional, implementable Car Rental Management System designed to provide a modern, scalable, and efficient solution for vehicle rental operations.
 It is built to handle real-world requirements, including multiple user types, dynamic pricing models, vehicle tracking, insurance management, and operational crew coordination.

-The system supports multiple **vehicle categories**—Daily Drives, Special Occasion Vehicles, and Supercar Thrill Rides—each with distinct pricing strategies and operational rules.
+The system supports multiple **vehicle categories** -> Daily Drives, Special Occasion Vehicles, and Supercar Thrill Rides, each with distinct pricing strategies and operational rules.
 FlexiDrive tracks vehicles in real time, including **current km, condition, maintenance needs, and booking schedules**, ensuring reliability and accuracy for both customers and administrators.

 FlexiDrive includes **VIP customer management**, enabling rewards and priority booking for frequent renters.
 The system also distinguishes **crew roles**, including administrators, booking staff, maintenance personnel, fleet handlers, and cleaning crew, each with permissions aligned to realistic operational responsibilities.